The Diamantina’s Greatest Export: Betoota Bitter

 A healthy rivalry has existed between the city brewers and the Outback brewers since then.
 However during the famous beer strike of 1979 – Betoota Bitter was able to maintain a competitive edge by maintaining production and taking hold of the lapsed contracts in hundreds of dry pubs throughout the bush – that and the appeal of being the only Australian beer made with pure artesian bore water.

 In the early 1900s, Betoota Bitter imported a new master brewer from Shanghai to make Betoota Bitter better than possibly imaginable.

 His name was Matty Sing, and it is generally accepted that it was his revolutionary idea to store Australian beers in amber glass, to protect it from the blazing Outback sun.

 The first and second World Wars saw Betoota Bitter distributed across the world for our brave troops.
 For many a soldier, Betoota Bitter was the distinct taste of life back home.
 The diggers even affectionately nicknamed the lager “BB” which eventually became known as ‘Bravo Bravo’.

 After the 1950s, the Betoota Bitter brewery continued to grow after a merger with Southern beer barons, Yulli’s Brews.
 This included the introduction of Norman’s Australian Ale, Seabass Mediterranean Lager and the Slick Mick Red Ale.

 The brewery also started using a great new innovation called the ‘can’ – a compact sized aluminium container that holds beer in it.
 This has allowed people to buy the beer for consumption at home.

 DOES YOUR LOCAL HAVE BETOOTA BITTER ON TAP?

-If you would like to enquire about getting our town’s beer to your local, please contact us at email@example.com and we will pass it on to the boys in the brewery.
+If you would like to enquire about getting our town’s beer to your local, please contact our brewer, email@example.com – and we’ll send you a keg!